Are Blood Tests More Accurate Than Breathalyzers?

 Just like breath tests, blood tests are not always perfect.
 Your defense attorney may be able to argue that the blood was stored incorrectly, which results in fermentation and misleadingly high BACs, or emphasize the fact that your BAC might have increased in between your traffic stop and having your blood drawn.
 If your BAC is marginally above the legal limit, this “rising blood alcohol defense is more likely to be successful.

 The best defense to blood test results is procedural.
 If officers draw your blood without a warrant, the results may be inadmissible in court.

 Whether officers used a breath test or a blood test, you should not try to fight DWI charges alone.
-Instead, contact an experienced criminal defense attorney like Foley Griffin, LLP.
+Instead, contact an experienced criminal defense attorney like Foley Griffin.
 Our trusted litigators have more than 75 years of combined experience, and we know how to protect our clients.

 For help limiting your exposure to charges and convictions and avoiding jail time and other consequences, please call us at (888) 966-8480 or contact us online.
 Free consultations.